20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 Auvik

 Auvik Networks is a network traffic monitoring tool that uses SNMP to collect data from devices on your network.
-Auvik gives you visibility into how much bandwidth is used, where it’s used, and who is using it.
+Auvik gives you visibility into how much bandwidth is used, where it’s used, and who uses it.
 With Auvik, you can quickly identify anomalies, diagnose problems, and resolve issues before they cause downtime.

 Key Features:

-• Gives you visibility into how much bandwidth is being used, where it’s being used, and who is using it
+- It gives you visibility into how much bandwidth is being used, where it’s being used, and who is using it

-• Helps you quickly identify anomalies, diagnose problems, and resolve issues before they cause downtime
+- It helps you quickly identify anomalies, diagnose problems, and resolve issues before they cause downtime

 Best Fit For: Network administrators who need to monitor bandwidth usage and identify potential problems.